 My most memorable moments in Madrid were going to a Gypsy cavern to watch a Flamingo dance show, the Fuente de Cibeles and Gran Via, La Montaña Park, and Plaza de España.

 Interesting Facts: Not all people in the country of Spain speak Spanish - but the Spanish language is the second most spoken mother tongue in the world – after Mandarin.

-At the park, we strolled through an ancient Egyptian temple (Temple of Debod).
+We strolled through an ancient Egyptian temple (Temple of Debod) at the park.
 The template was brought to Spain from Abu Simbel in 1968.

 Our tour of Spain took us through Toledo, Cordoba, Seville, Granada, and Valencia.

-In Granada, we explored the fort and gardens of Alhambra.
-Long after the Moors left Andalus, the place is still standing with all its glory.
+In Granada, we explored the fort and gardens of the Alhambra.
+Long after the Moors left Andalusia, the place still stands with all its glory.

 Interesting Facts: With 48 UNESCO World Heritage Sites, Spain ranks second in Europe and third globally.
 The most famous ones are the Alhambra fortress in Granada, the works of Antoni Gaudi in Barcelona, and the pilgrimage route – Camino de Santiago.